m-carrasco/net-ssa/README.md

 * `GenericParameter`
     * with a reference to the actual generic parameter (if possible).
 * `ObjectReference`
     * with a reference to the actual class (if possible).
-This work also for non-assembly types.
+This works also for non-assembly types.
     * Unsafe memory accesess or opcodes such as `Refanytype` are not handled.
 In these cases, the analysis just infers that it is an `ObjectReference` but not the actual class.

 The precise operation mode can be called as shown in the `MergeTypeMscorlib` unit test.
 The class hierarchy analysis converts `Mono.Cecil.TypeReference` to `System.Type`.
 This simplifies the process of writing from scratch subtying rules, etc. `System.Type` references are converted back to `Mono.Cecil.TypeReference`.